Step One: Read our Available Programs page.

-- Applicants to the Culinary Arts program also need to include the supplemental application form.
+- Applicants to the Culinary Arts or Early Childhood Education programs also need to include the supplemental application form.
 Please see the competitive entry page under the Registrar’s Office section of the website for further details.

 However, we require transcript(s) for all Canadian institutions you were enrolled in, even if you did not complete a semester or program there.
 A Canadian transcript must be an official, original, hard copy document from the Registrar’s Office at the institution.
 It must be the most current transcript; out-of-date transcripts are not acceptable.
 No scans, photocopies, faxes or web print outs accepted.
 Send this document by postal service or courier it to the address above (or bring it to our office).
 We will keep this document.

 If we see that you entered Canada in time to study at another institution, we will ask for information about your Canadian studies.
 If you do not provide this information with your application, this will slow down your application OR may result in cancellation of your application for misrepresentation.

 We process an application only when it is complete, including all documents, the application form, and the fee.

 (Note: Bring original foreign documents (both in original language and notarized English translations) to Canada, or send them by courier or postal service to Assiniboine International, Room 145, Assiniboine Community College, 1430 Victoria Ave East, Brandon, Manitoba, Canada, R7A 2A9, or to a trusted friend or relative in Brandon.
 Our Winnipeg location CANNOT accept applications or documents or payments.
-For programs that begin at a different time of year, your letter of acceptance will state the deadline.
-We do not keep overseas documents, but we must see them to verify the copies in your file.
-If you do not provide original documents at this time, your admission could be cancelled.)
+We do not keep overseas documents, but we must see them to verify the scanned copies in your file.
+If you do not provide original documents by the first day of the program, your admission could be cancelled.)